 Clinical benefit to immunotherapy is thought to be hindered by the immune-suppressive tumor microenvironment.
 I will discuss the use of multiplexed imaging of intact tumor-stromal tissue interrogating tumor-immune relationships.
 Integration of molecular data and other clinical characteristics can be used to guide rational selection and enhance efficacy of emerging immunotherapeutics.

-Henry Hepburne-Scott is co-founder of Serametrix in California where he has worked with Phoebe Bonner-Ferraby to develop and commericalize novel assays for measuring immunity in cancer patients.
-His work has included the successful launch of several flow cytometry assays for measuring peripheral cells – assays that have been widely used in the clinical development of novel immune-oncology drugs such as PD-1 inhibitors.
-The MDSC monitoring assay (CLIA) is now used to help select patients for clinical trial.
+Henry Hepburne-Scott is co-founder of Serametrix in California where he has worked with Phoebe Bonner-Ferraby to develop and commercialize novel assays for measuring immunity in cancer patients.
+Since last April, Serametrix has been part of the Caprion Biosciences family, a global leader specialty CRO laboratory based in Montreal, Quebec, Canada.
+Caprion focuses on immune monitoring, protein characterization, and tissue pathology solutions for immunotherapy and drug development.
+Henry’s work has included the successful launch of several flow cytometry assays for measuring peripheral cells – assays that have been widely used in the clinical development of novel immune-oncology drugs such as PD-1 inhibitors.
+The MDSC monitoring assay (CLIA) is now used to help select patients for clinical trials.
 Other assays include T Effector Memory Cells and peripheral activated dendritic cells (DC-LAMP).
-His current focus is on the development and commercialization of an in vitro method of assessing the potency of drugs with potential to inhibit the activity of MDSC in cancer patients.
+His current focus is on the development and commercialization of an in vitro method of assessing the potency of drugs with the potential to inhibit the activity of MDSC in cancer patients.
 Prior to Serametrix, Henry worked to establish a US-based office for a British start-up biotech, sales rep for Becton Dickinson and as a postdoc researching mad cow / prion diseases.